Here's What the FDA's Full Approval of the Pfizer & Moderna COVID-19 Vaccines Mean for YouFeb. 14, 2022 - Katie McCallum

 Full approval reinforces that the vaccine is safe and effective

-"After hundreds of million vaccinations and reviewing nine months of data and information — not just from clinical trials, but large-scale vaccination efforts, too — the FDA has determined that the benefits of the vaccine continue to significantly outweigh the risk of getting COVID-19," says Dr. Sostman.
+"After hundreds of million vaccinations and reviewing nine months of data and information — not just from clinical trials, but large-scale vaccination efforts, too — the FDA has determined that the benefits of these vaccines continue to significantly outweigh the risk of getting COVID-19," says Dr. Sostman.

 Before granting full approval, the FDA keeps its eye on a few things, including: